Quickstart — bind many members from one agent

 across three block-building lattices, one standalone

-coalition’s Atlas) — all bound through a single
+module (the coalition’s Atlas) — all bound through a

 builder integrators quickstart when the